Can I Remove the Doors Between My House and Conservatory?

 What U-value does my conservatory glass need to meet Building Regs?

-Wall/door glazing needs U-values of 1.4 W/m²K or better.
+Wall/door glazing needs 1.4 W/m²K or better.
 Roof glazing needs 1.0 W/m²K or better.
 New Generation Glass achieves U-values under 1.0 W/m²K throughout.
-If your existing conservatory has older glazing that doesn’t meet these standards, our glass upgrade service can help before door removal.

 How long does conservatory door removal take?

 Simple door removal takes 2-4 weeks including Building Regs approval.
-If glazing upgrades or structural work are required, allow 6-12 weeks for the complete project.
-Timeline depends on scope, local Building Control processing times, and material lead times.
-We provide detailed schedules during the planning stage.
+If glazing upgrades or structural work are required, allow 6-12 weeks.

 Do I need a completion certificate for removing conservatory doors?

 Yes, you should obtain a Building Regulations completion certificate once work is finished and inspected.
-This proves the work was done legally and to required standards.
-It’s essential for future property sales and may be required by mortgage lenders or insurers.
-We ensure all clients receive proper documentation.
+It’s essential for future property sales.

 Who can help with conservatory door removal in Kent, Surrey, or Sussex?

 Room Outside specialises in conservatory integration projects across Kent, Surrey, Sussex, Hampshire, and London.
 Based in Chichester, West Sussex, we’ve served the South East since 1973.
-We handle everything from initial assessment through Building Regs approval to completion.
-Call 01243 538999 for a free consultation or visit roomoutside.com.
+Call 01243 538999 – David our digital assistant will take a few details so the right specialist can follow up personally.

 Can I remove conservatory doors myself (DIY)?

 Physically removing doors is straightforward, but Building Regs compliance is essential.
 Without approval, you risk enforcement action, insurance issues, and problems when selling.
-Professional assessment ensures thermal efficiency, structural safety, and proper documentation.
-DIY removal without approval is not recommended for these reasons.
+DIY removal without approval is not recommended.

-Talk to a design consultant: 01243 538999 – David our digital assistant will take a few details so the right specialist can follow up personally.
+01243 538999 – Call us anytime – David our digital assistant will take a few details so the right specialist can follow up personally.

 Create Seamless Open-Plan Living